solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 > `Dilation`, just a fancy word for "resizing", or "scaling".

 Notice that: Dilation **DOES NOT** change any angle within the shape.
-Don't get confused with a `horizontal stretch`, which does change both sides and angles.
+Don't get confused with a `horizontal stretch`, which **does change** both sides and angles.

 ### [`Similarity`](http://www.mathsisfun.com/geometry/similar.html)

-When you resize, or say dilate a shape, you call the new shape "similar" to the original one.
+> When you resize, or say dilate a shape, you call the new shape **`similar`** to the original one.
-If nothing changed with the shape, you call it "congruent" to the original one.
+If nothing changed with the shape, you call it **`congruent`** to the original one.

 ![image](https://user-images.githubusercontent.com/14041622/37207208-f233a2d0-23d6-11e8-8652-ee0e1a913b02.png)

 ### [`Scale factor`](https://www.khanacademy.org/math/geometry/hs-geo-transformations/hs-geo-dilations/v/dilation-scale-factor)

-Means how much you scale the shape, like 2 times bigger, or 2/3 smaller.
+> Means how much you scale the shape, like 2 times bigger, or 2/3 smaller.

 Notice:
 - The scale factor is of the length of the shape, NOT the area of it.